wp-launchpad/options/readme.md

 ## Options

-This library offer OOP facades to work with options and transients in WordPress.
+This library offers OOP facades to work with options and transients in WordPress.

 ### Install